 - Acute pancreatitis

 In most instances, the initial event is evident but in some, the underlying cause is difficult to pinpoint.

-Acute respiratory distress syndrome typically arises within 12-48 hours after an event, but in rare cases, it might be delayed for a few days.
+Acute respiratory distress syndrome typically arises within 12-48 hours after an event, but in rare cases, there is a delay for a few days.
 Generally, those who develop the condition are seriously sick, usually with multiple organ failure.

 What are the signs?

 - Severe difficulty breathing